rubenhortas/rubenhortas.github.io/_posts/2025-08-30-dynamic-firewall-rules-nftables-network-manager.md

 More recently I wrote about [How to prevent IP spoofing with nftables and NetworkManager](https://rubenhortas.github.io/posts/nftables-dynamic-anti-spoofing-networkmanager/).
 Yep, I'm into firewalling lately... :P

-The thing is, as the [iptables to nftables migration post](https://rubenhortas.github.io/posts/migrate-iptables-nftables/) is written in a single file (for simplicity and to use a server as an example), and IP spoofing (althoug is implemented dynamically) is only a part of protection, I decided to combine both, and Explain how to dynamically manage firewall rules with [nftables](https://netfilter.org/projects/nftables/) and [NetworkManager](https://networkmanager.dev/).
+The thing is, as the [iptables to nftables migration post](https://rubenhortas.github.io/posts/migrate-iptables-nftables/) is written in a single file (for simplicity and to use a server as an example), and IP spoofing (althoug is implemented dynamically) is only a part of protection, I decided to combine both, and explain how to dynamically manage firewall rules with [nftables](https://netfilter.org/projects/nftables/) and [NetworkManager](https://networkmanager.dev/).

 This implementation is geared toward everyday devices (desktops and/or laptops) where network interfaces may be available (or unavailable) and their IP addresses may change.
 Managing the firewall manually in these environments would be a horrible job, if not impossible.